Super-Botman/pwninit.py/README.md

 # pwninit 🚧 WIP 🚧

-We're currently redisigning the whole lib with a better code, a lot of helpers to automate exploitation and a lot more parameters to run the exploits.
+We're currently redesigning the whole lib with a better code, a lot of helpers to automate exploitation and a lot more parameters to run the exploits.
 ---

 A comprehensive Python toolkit for CTF binary exploitation challenges that streamlines the setup and execution process.